MadalinTheGrey/MaT_TitireziiZburatori/README.md

 ```

 - params: n/a
+- returns:
-- returns: json with the "message" and "jwt" fields, the latter containing the user's login token.
+  - json with the "message" and "jwt" fields, the latter containing the user's login token.
+  - status codes:
+    - 400 - Invalid login data
+    - 404 - User not found
+    - 401 - Incorrect email/password
+    - 200 - Login successful

 **Appointments**